c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/pure-H2O/README.md

 ## References
 [1] Wu, Y., Tepper, H.L. and Voth, G.A.
 (2006) ‘Flexible simple point-charge water model with improved liquid-state properties’, *The Journal of Chemical Physics*, 124(2).
+[2] Luty, B.A. and van Gunsteren, W.F.
+(1996) ‘Calculating electrostatic interactions using the particle−particle particle−mesh method with nonperiodic long-range interactions’, **The Journal of Physical Chemistry**, 100(7), pp. 2581–2587.